petrikaj/lappaa/README.md

 Voice notes are everywhere — WhatsApp, Instagram DMs, Signal, Telegram, iMessage — but they're often inconvenient.
 When someone receives an audio note, they usually have to pause their music, find a quiet place, or dig out headphones.
 Without this extra step, the audio just sits there ignored.

-Lappaa introduces an **"unboxing"** for raw audio.
-It turns your voice note into a **chat video** — a short, captioned clip friends can "watch" silently.
+Lappaa introduces an **"unboxing"** for raw media.
+It turns your voice note or video into a **chat video** — a short, captioned clip friends can "watch" silently.
 You unbox the context for them.
 Send it like any other video.
-It makes voice notes much more engaging and impossible to ignore.
+It makes raw media much more engaging and impossible to ignore.

 Great for quick updates, or turning a long update into an **Aesthetic "Brain Dump"**.
 Instead of typing out notes, you record your thoughts, add a personal photo or AI background that matches your mood, and effectively turn standard voice memos into "notes that stick" or aesthetic mini-vlogs.